jkzorz/Metagenomes_Illumina/binning.md

 ## Calculating coverage of MAGs

-Issues: huge files, lots of unassembled and unbinned reads, many samples
+Issues: huge files, lots of unassembled and unbinned reads, many samples.
+Would like to avoid re-mapping reads to bins

 Potential solution:
 https://bitbucket.org/berkeleylab/metabat/issues/111/jgi_summarize_bam_contig_depths-to
+You can take the weighted average of the set of contigs for each MAG.
+Maybe Import the depths.txt to a spreadsheet and sum (length*avg_coverage) / sum(length)